vcraig/cookie-stand/README.md

 From Nadia:
 FIXED 1) There is no security on the form that blocks people from entering blank data.

-2) The way that you are pushing things into your cookies array is causing your daily sales data to inflate.
+FIXED 2) The way that you are pushing things into your cookies array is causing your daily sales data to inflate.
 If you open up the console and open an object after adding more stores you will see that your arrays are growing beyond store hours.
 This is a pretty big issue, because your table will hold onto massive data amounts that it doe not need in the long run.

 FIXED.
 3) The store hours run from 6-8pm, which means that there should be no cookies in the 8pm hour.